 SPCAF comes with a separate tool "SPCAF.SettingsEditor.exe" which can be found in the installation directory of SPCAF or in your start menu (depending on your installation).
 This tool is used to load and edit SPCAF rulesets via a user interface.
 The following screenshot shows the SettingsEditor after the start.

 To define a complete exclusion of files refer to the "Global Properties" section (see screenshot below).
 Here you can define the property "IgnoredFiles" and the list of files for exclusion.
 If the property is not present add the property by clicking the "Add" button.

-To define the list of ignored files on an analyzer, category or rule select in the treeview in the center of the SettingsEditor, on which level you want to exclude files from the analysis, e.g. select category "Deployment" (see sample below).
-If you want to exclude file completely select nothing in the treeview.
+To define the list of ignored files on an analyzer, category, or rule, select in the treeview in the center of the SettingsEditor, on which level you want to exclude files from the analysis, e.g. select category "Deployment" (see sample below).
+If you want to exclude a file completely select nothing in the treeview.

 After defining the level for exclusion refer to the section "Configuration Values" on the right side of the application (see screenshot below).
 Here you can define the property "IgnoredFiles" and the list of files for exclusion.
 If the property is not present add the property by clicking the "Add" button.

 Option 2: Edit SPCAF rulesets in XML editor

 If you are firm with editing XML code you can open an SPCAF ruleset (.spruleset) in your preferred XML editor.